team-oedp/resource-library/src/site/notes/Case Studies/Self-Help Enterprises.md

 Building on those values, we posed two additional questions for their How We Share Data document: 1) How does data sharing support your mission and program efforts? and 2) How do you plan to use the data?
 Opening this up to discussion, a response to the first question was clear: data sharing supports connecting participants to resources (i.e., interim water access, and technical and funding assistance), which supports the protection of water, which is essential to life.
 In discussing the second question, the team delineated how they would use data based on a spectrum of data types, from Personal Identifiable Information (PII) and contact information, to individual and property level data, to aggregated forms of data.[^5] See Figure 3 for this spectrum.
 This allowed the team to understand and articulate current and future data uses.

-> [!Tool + How-to Guide]
+> [!TOOL]Tool + How-to Guide
-> For a more detailed exploration of building a data values statement with your team, see our template: [[Tools and Templates/Data Values Statement Template\|Data Values Statement Template]], and the accompanying how-to guide: [[How-To Guides & Zines/Zine - Our Data, Our Values\|Zine - Our Data, Our Values]] - A How-To Guide for Creating Data Values Statements.
+> For a more detailed exploration of building a data values statement with your team, see our template: [[Tools and Templates/Data Values Statement Template\|Data Values Statement Template]], and the accompanying how-to guide: [[How-To Guides & Zines/Our Data, Our Values\|Our Data, Our Values]] — A How-To Guide for Creating Data Values Statements.

 ![Fig-3.jpg](/img/user/Photos%20for%20Resource%20Library/Fig-3.jpg)